 - Click Next.

 - Set the views and alerts for key metrics.

-The common error codes are as follows: 404 (the request cannot find the address), 502, and 500 (an error occurs with the server).
-Generally, we only focus on 500 errors.
+The common error codes include 404 (the request cannot find the address), 502, and 500 (an error occurs with the server).
+You only need to focus on 500 errors.

 status:500 | select count(1) as c

 Although no error occurs in server operation, the latency might be increased.
-You can set an alert for latency.
+You can set an alert to check the latency.

 Method:Post and URL:"/adduser" | select avg(Latency) as l